Wompipomp/function-kcl/README.md

 ```
 You can retrieve the extra resources either via labels with `matchLabels` or via name with `matchName: somename`.

-This will result in crossplane receiving the requested resources and make it available with the following format.
+This will result in Crossplane receiving the requested resources and make them available with the following format.
 ```yaml
 foo:
 - Resource: